nodejs/node/doc/api/cli.md

 The file used to store `localStorage` data.
 If the file does not exist, it is created the first time `localStorage` is accessed.
-The same file may be shared between multiple Node.js processes concurrently.
+The same file may be shared between multiple Node.js processes simultaneously.
 This flag is a no-op unless Node.js is started with the `--experimental-webstorage` flag.

 ### `--max-http-header-size=size`